 In conjunction with the Business Combination, the Company amended and fully restated the 2019 Plan through the establishment of the 2021 Incentive Plan ("2021 Plan").
 Pursuant to the 2021 Plan, each remaining legacy Stock Option from the 2019 Plan that was outstanding immediately prior to the Business Combination, whether vested or unvested, was converted into an option to purchase a number of shares of common stock (each such option, an "Exchanged Option") equal to the product (rounded down to the nearest whole number) of (i) the number of shares of Legacy TOI stockholders subject to such Stock Option immediately prior to the Business Combination, and (ii) an exercise price per share equal to (A) the exercise price per share of such Stock Option immediately prior to the consummation of the Business Combination, divided by (B) the Common Stock Exchange Ratio ("Stock Option Exchange Ratio").
 Following the Business Combination, each Exchanged Option that was previously subject to time vesting only, will continue to be governed by the same terms and conditions (including vesting and exercisability terms) as were applicable to the corresponding former old Stock Option immediately prior to the consummation of the Business Combination.
 Each Exchanged Option that was previously subject to performance vesting, will no longer be subject to the sale of the Company, and was modified to include service requirements only, under which, the Exchange Options will vest on a monthly-basis, so long as the optionee has remained continuously employed by the Company from the date of the Business Combination through the third anniversary of the Closing Date.
 The Company treated the Exchanged Options that were previously subject to performance conditions as a new award granted at the Closing Date.
-The Exchanged Options that were previously subject to reflect the Exchanged Options.
+The Exchanged Options that were previously subject to service vesting only were not modified as a result of the Business Combination.

 As of the Closing Date, the 11,850 Stock Options outstanding under the 2019 Plan were converted into 6,925,219 Exchanged Options after effect of the Common Stock Exchange Ratio.
-This effect of the Common Stock Exchange Ratio has been retroactively adjusted throughout the Company's consolidated financial statements.

-As of December 31, 2022, the total number of shares of common stock remaining available for future awards (e.g., non-qualified stock options, incentive stock options, restricted stock units, restricted stock awards) under the 2021 Plan is 8,808,435.
+As of December 31, 2023, the total number of shares of common stock remaining available for future awards (e.g., non-qualified stock options, incentive stock options, restricted stock units, restricted stock awards) under the 2021 Plan is 6,008,329.

-The weighted average assumptions used in the Black-Scholes-Merton option-pricing model for the units granted during the years ended December 31, 2022 and 2021 Stock Options are provided in the following table:
+The weighted average assumptions used in the Black-Scholes-Merton option-pricing model for the units granted during the years ended December 31, 2023 and 2022 Stock Options are provided in the following table:

-December 31, 2022 December 31, 2021
+December 31, 2023 December 31, 2022

 Valuation assumptions:

-Expected dividend yield -% -%
+Expected dividend yield %

-Expected volatility 35.0% to 60.0% 35.00% to 40.20%
+Expected volatility 56.2% to 64.0% 35.00% to 60.00%

-Risk-free interest rate 2.33% to 3.87% 0.76% to 1.30%
+Risk-free interest rate 3.40% to 4.30% 2.33% to 3.87%

-Expected term (years) 5.75 to 6.65 7.00
+Expected term (years) 6.25 5.75 to 6.65